Hearty bolognese

 Method

-- Season the Bolognese with harissa, mixed herbs, paprika and black pepper and simmer for 15-20 minutes until thickened.
+- Add the harissa or chilli paste, dried herbs, paprika and black pepper.
+Stir through, then reduce the heat and simmer for 15-20 minutes until the sauce has thickened.

-Instead of orzo, you can use brown rice or wholewheat pasta.
-You can serve this Bolognese with a sweet potato or a jacket potato.
-For a plant-based alternative, use vegetarian mince or pulses (like lentils) as an alternative.
+Instead of orzo, you could use brown rice or wholewheat pasta, or a sweet or jacket potato.
+For a plant-based alternative, use vegetarian mince or pulses (such as lentils).

 Why not try